Top 10 MC5 Songs

 # 3 – Ramblin’ Rose

 Written by Fred Burch and Marijohn Wilkin and made famous by Jerry Lee Lewis.
-“Ramblin’ Rose” kicks off the first MC5 album Kick Out the Jams.
-It is sung by Wayne Kramer the rhythm guitar player, instead of lead singer Rob Tyner.
+“Ramblin’ Rose” kicks off the first MC5 album, Kick Out the Jams.
+It is sung by Wayne Kramer, the rhythm guitar player, instead of lead singer Rob Tyner.
 Kramer sings the vocals to “Ramblin’ Rose” in a falsetto.
-The MC5 version of “Ramblin’ Rose” is fueled with high energy and a rougher edge than the original.
+The MC5 version of “Ramblin’ Rose” is high-energy and rougher than the original.
 The whole group does backing vocals on the choruses.

 # 2 – The American Ruse